danideveloperweb/calculator-mydani/README.md

 You can use the other functions in the same way, by calling them with the appropriate arguments.

 And that's it!
-You have now downloaded, installed, and used the calculator library in your TypeScript project.
+You have now downloaded, installed, and used the calculator-mydani in your TypeScript project.